KairoiAI/An_Incomplete_History_of_Research_Ethics/Stories/Stories Template.md

-Copy and paste the below when creating new stories.
+Copy and paste the below (in raw, without rendering) when creating new stories.

 ### Basic Info
 **Title:** [Insert title for this story]